West Bradford Junctions Improvement Scheme - Phase 1 Engagement

 Could Bradford council consider improvement to double mini roundabout set up on Allerton rd at the junctions of West park rd, squire land, bull Royd lane?
 This is already a nightmare with drivers consistently failing to indicate, coursing confusion and frustration for both drivers and pedestrians.
 This is just gonna get worse whilst work is ongoing on Thornton rd.

-Ann-Marie asked about 5 years ago
+Ann-Marie asked over 5 years ago

 The Council recognises a number of congested junctions which are in need of improvements.
 Funding from the Combined Authority is enabling the Council to progress with improvements to three locations.